Probing heartbeat oscillations from the black hole X-ray binary GRS 1915+105 using spectral-timing analysis: Results

 To investigate spectral state transitions during the $\rho$ cycle, we constructed Hardness--Intensity Diagrams (HIDs) and Color--Color Diagrams (CCDs) for each instrument.
 For \textit{Swift} XRT, intensity was defined as the total 1.0--10.0\,keV count rate, and hardness as the ratio of counts in the 5.5--10.0\,keV band to the 1.0--5.5\,keV band.
 Soft and hard colors were defined as the ratios of counts in the 3.0--4.5\,keV to 1.0--3.0\,keV and 4.5--7.0\,keV to 1.0--3.0\,keV bands, respectively.
 Similar definitions were adopted for \textit{AstroSat} SXT and LAXPC, adjusted for their respective energy ranges.

+In each diagram the five phase bins are color-coded following the scheme of Figure~\ref{fig:phase_classification} (Phases~1--3 in red, green, and blue; Phases~4--5 in cyan and gray), and every plotted point corresponds to a one-second time bin assigned to its phase by the segmentation procedure of Section~\ref{sec:phase}.
+Plotting all phases jointly allows the trajectory of the source through the diagram to be followed directly, while the spread of points within a given phase reflects the cycle-to-cycle scatter of the heartbeat oscillation.
+We constructed the diagrams separately for each instrument so that the soft-band behavior seen by \textit{Swift} XRT and \textit{AstroSat} SXT could be compared against the hard-band behavior seen by LAXPC over the same set of phases.

-The resulting HIDs and CCDs show clear hysteresis patterns across all three instruments (Figure~\ref{fig:hid_xrt}).
+The resulting HIDs and CCDs show hysteresis patterns, most clearly in the \textit{Swift} XRT diagrams (Figure~\ref{fig:hid_xrt}).
 Each phase occupies a distinct region in these diagrams, with the system tracing a counter-clockwise loop through the $\rho$ cycle, reflecting the expansion-collapse sequence: the system moves to softer states during Phases~1--3 as the disk expands and cools, then to harder states at the burst (Phase~4) and post-burst contraction (Phase~5).
-Phase~3 corresponds to the softest state in \textit{Swift} XRT and \textit{AstroSat} SXT, consistent with the coolest disk temperature and largest radius in the spectral fits, while Phase~4 occupies the highest-intensity region, corresponding to the burst peak.
+Phase~3 corresponds to the softest state in \textit{Swift} XRT, consistent with the coolest disk temperature and largest radius in the XRT spectral fits, and similarly appears among the softest states in \textit{AstroSat} SXT where the disk has substantially expanded; Phase~4 occupies the highest-intensity region, corresponding to the burst peak.

+The hysteresis is most pronounced in the \textit{Swift} XRT HID, where the rise phases (1--3) trace the lower, softer branch of the loop and the burst and decay phases (4--5) trace the upper, harder branch, so that the system does not retrace its path but encloses a finite area in the hardness--intensity plane.
+The \textit{AstroSat} SXT HID, restricted to a narrower soft band, shows a much more compact and overlapping distribution with no well-defined loop, consistent with the SXT sampling primarily the thermal disk whose temperature varies only weakly across the cycle.
+In the color--color diagrams, the soft and hard colors are positively correlated during the rise and decouple near the burst, producing the characteristic looping that distinguishes genuine spectral evolution from simple flux scaling.

-The spectral state ordering reverses at higher energies.
-While Phase~3 is the softest in the soft X-ray bands (XRT/SXT), the \textit{AstroSat} LAXPC data show that it becomes the hardest above $\sim$10\,keV, where Comptonized emission from the hot corona dominates over the disk continuum.
-This energy-dependent reversal indicates that thermal disk emission dominates the soft band while Comptonization becomes increasingly significant at higher energies \citep{done2007xrb}, and the maximum $kT_{\rm e}$ at Phase~3 (Table~\ref{tab:astrosat_params}) underlines the necessity of broadband coverage to capture both components simultaneously.
+The hardness ordering of the phases changes with energy band.
+Phase~3 is the softest phase in the soft X-ray bands (XRT/SXT), but it does not become the hardest at higher energies; in the LAXPC band the hardest spectrum is that of the low-intensity Phase~1, which carries the flattest Comptonized continuum ($\Gamma \sim 1.8$; Table~\ref{tab:astrosat_params}), while Phase~3 stays comparatively soft.
+This energy dependence indicates that thermal disk emission dominates the soft band while Comptonization governs the hardness ranking at higher energies \citep{done2007xrb}, which shows the need for broadband coverage to capture both components simultaneously.